TIBCOSoftware/dovetail/docs/content/labs/iou-smart-app.md

 * We use "Custom Query" activity to query the ledger.
 This activity is **NOT blockchain agnostic**
    - define a input parameter "issuerId"
    - define blochchain specific query string, use _$paramName for input substitution, in this example, we use [Hyperledger Fabric CouchDB query syntax](https://hyperledger-fabric.readthedocs.io/en/release-1.3/couchdb_tutorial.html)
+   *** During the mapping of transaction response, you will notice tht "array." is underlined with a red line, it is a UI validation error because Project Dovetail™ Studio UI does not support function yet, the error has no impact to runtime.
+Function will be supported in the very near future.

 <p><a target="_blank" rel="noopener noreferrer" href="../images/recordings/getiouissuedby.gif"><img src="../images/recordings/getiouissuedby.gif" alt="Get IOU Issued by" style="max-width:75%;"></a></p>